kathirr007/kathirr007/README.md

 <img align="right" alt="Coding" width="400" src="web-developer.png">

-- 🔭 I’m currently focusing on **Getting to know how to use ChatGPT for Development**
+- 🔭 I’m currently focusing on **Getting to know how to use ChatGPT, Gemini and other availabe AI LLM for my day to day Developments**

 <!-- - 🌱 I’m currently learning **Blockchain** -->